- State University of New York, Brooklyn

 In addition, Dr. Granick completed postdoctoral fellowship at The Rockefeller University in New York, where he later served as Assistant Professor and Chief Resident Physician.
 He has also been published in numerous medical journals and is the founding member of the American Academy of Hospice and Palliative Care.

 Dr. Granick has been with CTCA since 1992.
-Prior to joining the care team at Western, Dr. Granick served as the Director of Oncology Services and Palliative Care at CTCA at Midwestern Regional Medical Center.
+Prior to joining the care team at CTCA Phoenix, Dr. Granick served as the Director of Oncology Services and Palliative Care at CTCA in Suburban Chicago.

 “I work with patients who have been mistreated elsewhere because their pain is not under control," says Dr. Granick.
 "I find great satisfaction in relieving pain, suffering and discomfort.
 This provides such a significant improvement in a patient's quality of life in such a great way.”